 the Participation.time value stated for an author SHALL be regarded as the time at which it was asserted that this procedure or observation was carried out in the past.

-If the SNOMED CT expression in an Act class instance explicitly specifies [ 408731000 | temporal context | = 410588008 | past - unspecified ]:
+If the SNOMED CT expression in an Act class instance explicitly specifies [ 408731000 | temporal context | = 410588008 | past - unspecified |]:

-the Act.effectiveTime attribute SHALL NOT be included as this would contradict the asserted [ 408731000 | temporal context ].
+the Act.effectiveTime attribute SHALL NOT be included as this would contradict the asserted [ 408731000 | temporal context |].

 the Participation.time value stated for an author SHALL be interpreted as the time at which it was asserted that this procedure or observation was carried out in the past.

-If the SNOMED CT expression in an Act class explicitly specifies [ 408731000 | temporal context | = 410589000 | all times past ]:
+If the SNOMED CT expression in an Act class explicitly specifies [ 408731000 | temporal context | = 410589000 | all times past |]:

 the Act.effectiveTime attribute SHOULD NOT be included but, if present, it SHALL only specify the upper bound of a period of time.

-Note: The [ 408731000 | temporal context | = 410589000 | all times past ] is used with [ 408729009 | finding context | = 410516002 | known absent ] to assert a negative past history or a negative family history (e.g. [ 266882009 | no family history or ischemic heart disease ]).
-Negative assertions of this type imply that at [ 410589000 | all times past ] the focus concept did not apply.
+Note: The [ 408731000 | temporal context | = 410589000 | all times past |] is used with [ 408729009 | finding context | = 410516002 | known absent |] to assert a negative past history or a negative family history (e.g. [ 266882009 | no family history of ischemic heart disease |]).
+Negative assertions of this type imply that at [ 410589000 | all times past |] the focus concept did not apply.
 It is reasonable to combine this with the upper bound of a period of time, as the finding may be true at some future point in time (e.g. the patient may now be diagnosed as having asthma, although they have no past history of asthma).
 However, it would be contradictory to specify a point in time value or a lower bound for a period of time.

 the Participation.time value stated for an author SHALL be interpreted as the time at which it was asserted that at all times past this Observation applied.